 - In the second year of Qbio honours programme, the students will organize a one day symposium on Quantitave Biology and continue to attend monthly journal clubs.

-- Writing your own PhD proposal as your final literature thesis.
+- It is strongly suggested to write your own PhD proposal as your final literature thesis.
 Students are free to choose their own research topic, and by which group they would prefer to be supervised (7.5 EC).
 The supervisor may decide to submit your PhD proposal to NWO.

 2. QBio CLS PhD programme (closed)

 In the summer of 2016 and 2017 we awarded 2 PhD positions from the research proposals written by the second-year MSc students in the QBio honours programme (for 2018 and later we have no funding for this yet).
 While writing their research proposal, students have made a choice for the research line of one or multiple participating groups.
 These PhD projects are being performed within the CLS PhD programme of the IBB.

 - To apply for the honours program please send an email to Dr. Can Kesmir before the 20th of September 2020.
 Please attach a motivation letter, your CV, and a transcript of your high school, Bachelor and Master grades to this email.

 - Within two weeks you will hear about your admission into the honours program.